SimonJackson24/AMSLPR/docs/testing_framework.md

 ## Continuous Integration

-The AMSLPR testing framework is designed to be used in a continuous integration (CI) environment.
+The VisiGate testing framework is designed to be used in a continuous integration (CI) environment.
 The tests can be run automatically on each commit to ensure that changes do not break existing functionality.

 ## Adding New Tests

-When adding new features to the AMSLPR system, corresponding tests should be added to verify that the features work correctly.
+When adding new features to the VisiGate system, corresponding tests should be added to verify that the features work correctly.
 Tests should be added to the appropriate directory based on whether they are unit tests or integration tests.

 For production-ready features, tests should be added to verify that the features meet the requirements for security, reliability, and performance.

 ## Test Coverage

-The AMSLPR testing framework aims to achieve high test coverage to ensure that all parts of the system are tested.
+The VisiGate testing framework aims to achieve high test coverage to ensure that all parts of the system are tested.
 Test coverage can be measured using tools like `coverage.py`.

 To run tests with coverage: